drschriner/Assignment-1-ISQA-3420/USE CASES.md

 **Stakeholders:**

-+ *Corporate Manager:* To receive, modify, or change Open Source Software policy information corresponding to a software project.
++ *Manager:* To receive, modify, or change Open Source Software policy information corresponding to a software project.

++ *Developer:* To provide the relevant file/package level information.

 **Preconditions:**